chrvadala/react-svg-pan-zoom/README.md

   - `background` – background of the viewer (default color: dark grey)
   - `style` - CSS style of the viewer
   - `specialKeys` - array of keys used in zoom mode to switch between zoom-in and zoom-out (default binding: Win/Cmd, Ctrl)
-  - `detectPinch` - detect zoom operation performed trough pinch gesture or mouse scroll
+  - `detectPinch` - detect zoom operation performed through pinch gesture or mouse scroll
   - `detectAutoPan` - perform PAN if the mouse is on the border of the viewer
   - `SVGBackground` - background of the SVG (default color: white)
   - `value` - value of the viewer (current point of view)